DMU - proud to be a Fairtrade university

 De Montfort University has been a Fairtrade University since 2010!

-De Montfort University was awarded Fairtrade University status in 2010, by the Fairtrade Foundation, in recognition of the commitment the University has made to promote, procure and sell Fairtrade products on campus.
+De Montfort University was first awarded Fairtrade University status in 2010, by the Fairtrade Foundation, in recognition of the commitment the University has made to promote, procure and sell Fairtrade products on campus.
 Since this time, DMU has continued to promote and campaign for Fairtrade across its' campus and in the City of Leicester - as an active member of the Leicester Fairtrade Steering Group.

 You can read more about De Montfort University's commitment to Fairtrade here.